 Equity price risk is the risk that the fair values of equity securities decrease as a result of changes in the levels of equity indices and the value of individual securities.
-The Company is exposed to equity price risk arising from mainly the individual equity investments classified as available-for-sale equity investments (note 11), as well as financial assets at fair value through profit or loss (note 12) as at the end of the reporting period.
+The Company is exposed to equity price risk arising from mainly individual equity investments included in financial assets at fair value through profit or loss (note 11) as at 31 December 2019.
+The Company's listed investments are listed on the Hong Kong Stock Exchange and are valued at quoted market prices at the end of the reporting period.